agroce/tstl/README.md

 examples/AVL/avlnew.tstl (https://github.com/agroce/tstl/blob/master/examples/AVL/avlnew.tstl), which is a simple example file in the latest language format.

-`avlnew.tstl` is a pretty full-featured testers for an AVL tree class.
+`avlnew.tstl` creates a pretty full-featured tester for an AVL tree class.
 You can write something very quick and fairly effective with just a few lines of code, however: